-\paragraph{Prompt Engineering and Optimization} Prompt optimization enhances LLM performance beyond manual tuning.
-Optimization by PROmpting (OPRO) treats the model as a meta-optimizer over instruction text and has shown gains on single-turn tasks with immediate feedback \cite{yang2024largelanguagemodelsoptimizers}.
+\paragraph{Prompt Optimization} enhances LLM performance beyond manual tuning.
+Optimization by PROmpting (OPRO) treats the model as a meta-optimizer over instruction text, achieving gains on single-turn tasks with immediate feedback \cite{yang2024largelanguagemodelsoptimizers}.
 Extensions explore evolutionary search and reinforcement-style updates \cite{guo2025evopromptconnectingllmsevolutionary, do2024largelanguagemodelsprompting, austin2024gradsumleveraginggradientsummarization}.
 These settings typically assume fast, unambiguous scoring and independent instances.
-In contrast, trading provides deferred, noisy reward signals and sequentially coupled decisions. \emph{Adaptive-OPRO} adapts prompt optimization to this regime by using rolling evaluation windows and by separating static instructions from dynamic run-time content, allowing stability where consistency matters and controlled evolution where change is beneficial.
+In contrast, trading provides deferred, noisy reward signals and sequentially coupled decisions.
+Adaptive-OPRO addresses such challenges by using rolling evaluation windows and by separating static instructions from dynamic run-time content, allowing stability where consistency matters and controlled evolution where change is beneficial.